tastybug/zettelkasten/catalog/gcp/gcp-runnings-applications.md

 ### Cloud Functions (Event Driven!)

 Functions are exactly like Lambda.
-Inexpensive (pay my 100ms of runtime), short lived and event driven.
+Inexpensive (pay by 100ms of runtime), short lived and event driven.
 The following events are supported:
 * Pub/Sub
 * web requests
 * changes in a storage bucket